JacKaL37/LLM-lab/_notes.md

 x install cors

-- create vue.js frontend
+x create vue.js frontend
-- abstract the chat component out to be used *everywhere*
+x abstract the chat component out to be used *everywhere*
--

 - incorporate typesecript